Bg

 A:

-Yes, at 19 months old, most babies are capable of sleeping through the night without parental assistance or feedings.
-If your toddler has strong independent sleeping skills and gets enough calories throughout the day, they’re more likely to sleep 11 - 12 hours without calling out for water/books/toys/snacks/hugs.
+Most babies are capable of sleeping through the night without parental assistance or feedings at 19 months.
+If your toddler has strong independent sleeping skills and gets enough calories throughout the day, they’re more likely to sleep 10 - 12 hours without calling out for water/books/toys/snacks/hugs.

 Q: How often do 19 month old babies sleep?